nus-cs2103-AY1617S4/addressbook-level4/docs/UserGuide.md

 ### 2.14.
 Set reminder period : `remind`
 The app will automatically display all events and deadlines within the period specified by the user when the app starts. <br>
-The command allows the user to specify the time period.
+The command allows the user to specify the time period or display the events and deadlines again without restarting the app. <br>
+Format: `remind`
+> Display all events and deadlines within the period specified.

 Format: `remind TIMEPERIOD`
 > Set the time period for the reminder on startup.
 > The time unit must be sigular, i.e. "week" instead of "weeks"